TyRadman/BehaviorTree/README.md

 }
 ```

-3. To stop the the runner, simply call `Stop()` on the runner without passing any arguments.
+3. To stop the runner, simply call `Stop()` without passing any arguments.

 ### Adding new nodes
 1. Press the space bar in the graph window.
-2. From the context menu, select one of the options for creating new nodes based on the type of nodes you want.
-The package has 5 unique node types that uses can choose from:
+2. From the context menu, select an option to create a new node based on the type you need.
+The package provides five unique node types users can choose from:

 ![{545BDFC7-5610-4A11-841A-6CEB51C7DAC5}](https://github.com/user-attachments/assets/68493cfa-2e6d-4b4f-88d9-028211ca0b1b)